amcgaugh/ir-blaster/Flask APIs and UI/README.md

     app.run(debug=True, host='0.0.0.0')
 ```

-Start the server again and if you navigate to the <raspberry pi local ip address>:5000 now in your browser you should see your remote!
+Start the server again and if you navigate to the raspberry-pi-local-ip:5000 now in your browser you should see your remote!
 Next let's hook up the buttons to the API so that it can send the appropriate IR led command!
-Open up the index.html file again and make the following edits - adding a function to each button click and defining the appropriate api in the <script>:
+Open up the index.html file again and make the following edits - adding a function to each button click and defining the appropriate api in the <script>.
+Be sure to replace raspberry-pi-local-ip with your raspberry pi's local ip address:

 ```html
 <html>